 The meal comes in a bag that is well designed and the bottom opens out to provide a flat base if you want to leave the bowl at home.
 Unlike Back County and Outdoor Gourmet, the Campers Pantry meals don’t have a tear point to make the food easier to access.
 This doesn’t bother me as I prefer to use a long handled spoon and leave the bag intact otherwise you can end up a big mess in your rubbish bag.

 So what is the final verdict?
 We finally have a real commercially prepared Spaghetti Bolognese to eat on the trail as a large singe serve meal that I would be more than happy to eat in any hiking rotation.
 I’ll just need to remember to take some dried parmesan with me on the trail.

-If you have tasted the Campers Pantry Spaghetti Bolognese meal or if you have questions, we’d like to hear from you.
+If you have eaten the Campers Pantry Spaghetti Bolognese meal we’d like to hear from you.
 Post your comment or questions below

 Campers Pantry Spaghetti Bolognese meal as purchased